gautambhetanabhotla/shell/README.md

 ## Spec 9
 - Dynamic aliasing is supported.
 - Aliases should be set in the format `alias xx = yy`.
 Note that spacing matters.
-Everything must be space-separated.
+Everything must be space-separated. `xx` must be a single word, `yy` can be multiple.
 - Typing `alias` will show a list of all aliases made so far.
 - `.myshrc` works like a typical run-commands file for any shell, it will run all the commands present in it on startup.